The Nissin Royal Stage Sunki has been discontinued by Nissin and is no longer available.

 Not too long ago, I stumbled on a fishing style that is so effective there can be only two reasons why everyone isn't doing it: 1) not many people have heard of it, and 2) fly fishermen don't want to fish with bait.

-It's not just any bait fishing, though, it is fishing a small bait (a red wiggler or even half a red wiggler) with a soft tenkara rod or seiryu rod, a size 2.5 tenkara line, 8X tippet and a small, light wire hook.
+It's not just any bait fishing, though, it is fishing a small bait (a red wiggler or even half a red wiggler) with a soft tenkara rod or seiryu rod, a size 2.5 tenkara line, 7X or 8X tippet and a small, light wire hook.
 In a small, shallow stream, no weight is needed.
 With a soft rod, the size 2.5 line provides all the weight needed to make the cast, and the lack of any split shot means virtually no snags.
-A soft, smooth rod can cast a worm without tearing it off the hook.
+A soft, smooth rod casts a worm easily and won't tear it off the hook.

 The first thing you'll notice is the color of the rod.
 The grip section gradually changes from flat black at the butt end of the grip, through black with a gold sheen at the front end of the grip, through a deep blue (almost purple) with minute blue and red flecks to a royal blue with blue flecks.
 Above the grip section of the rod the blank is painted black with just a gold ring at the section ends.
 It is fancy but not at all flashy.

-I have the Nissin Royal Stage Syunki in the 330, 390 and 450 lengths.
-The 330 comes with a snug fitting plastic tip plug, while the 390 and 450 come with Fuji KTC-12 rod caps.
+The Nissin Royal Stage Syunki in the 390 and 450 lengths come with Fuji KTC-12 rod caps.
 A number of my customers routinely buy a Fuji KTC rod cap with a new rod, no matter how good the standard tip plug is.
 The KTC-12 rod caps are extremely secure, and because of their size they are much harder to lose or misplace than the small factory tip plugs.

 The grip and grip screw cap are pretty much the standard Nissin seiryu rod grip and cap.
 The grip is just a widened section of the blank, which is covered with a very effective nonskid coating that is just slightly rough to the touch (like wet/dry sandpaper).
 The grip screw cap is plastic and is knurled to make it easy to tighten or loosen.
 There is a foam insert to deaden the sound of the rod sections against the cap.
 There is no ventilation hole, but I always suggest disassembling a rod after each use to let it dry completely.